-Maybe you’ve heard of it, and maybe not.
+Maybe you’ve heard of it, and maybe you’re wondering what is a hammam?
 The Moroccan hammam is one of the most widely loved and yet puzzling experiences for people who have never visited or Morocco nor had the opportunity to try a hammam.
 Many “must do in Morocco” lists include take a hammam but just what does that mean and why is it such a revered tradition?

 It’s hard to imagine but not so long ago it was very uncommon for people to have their own shower or bath in their homes.
 I can remember my grandparents telling stories about taking a bath in a metal tub once a week.
 Water, and especially hot water was a precious commodity before the era of hot water heaters.
 In Morocco a practical solution was created to get around this difficulty.
 The hammam.